Wentworth Park: As a sporting venue

 Wentworth Park was originally a rugby league sports ground in the Glebe area, the home ground of the Glebe Dirty Reds who were a part of the New South Wales Rugby League premiership at the time of the competition's inception.
 The ground was also home to Annandale rugby league team throughout their existence from 1910 to 1920.
 After the Glebe Dirty Reds were removed from the competition at the end of 1929, Balmain Tigers continued to play some of their home matches at the ground.
 The final game of first grade rugby league played at Wentworth Park was in Round 2, 1931 when the Balmain Tigers played against University with Balmain Tigers winning 29–14.
 A question over the use of league or grounds gatemen led the League to decide to use other grounds.

 From 1928 until 1936, Wentworth Park was also used as a speedway and was known as Wentworth Speedway.
 The first racing took place on 21 April 1928 and continued until 28 November 1936.
 Motorcycle speedway was the first category to use the venue, with competitors including future Speedway World Champions Lionel Van Praag and Bluey Wilkinson.
 Wentworth Park was the site of Sydney's first ever Speedcar race on 5 October 1935.
 The final speedway meeting was to have taken place on 5 December 1936, but track damage and noise complaints saw the meeting cancelled.

 During July 1938, the government granted a second greyhound racing licence (consisting of 26 fixtures) for Wentworth Park.
 Although the licence was granted in July 1938, it was not until Saturday 28 October 1939 that the new track opened.
 The opening had been delayed due to the construction of the track taking longer than expected.

+In December 2025, the New South Wales state government announced that the greyhound racing track will close by late 2027.